mjansen4857/pathplanner/Writerside/topics/pplib-Build-an-Auto.md

             this::getPose, // Robot pose supplier
             this::resetPose, // Method to reset odometry (will be called if your auto has a starting pose) this::getRobotRelativeSpeeds, // ChassisSpeeds supplier.
-MUST BE ROBOT RELATIVE this::driveRobotRelative, // Method that will drive the robot given ROBOT RELATIVE ChassisSpeeds new PPHolonomicDriveController( // PPHolonomicController is the built in path following controller for holonomic drive trains new PIDConstants(5.0, 0.0, 0.0), // Translation PID constants new PIDConstants(5.0, 0.0, 0.0) // Rotation PID constants
+MUST BE ROBOT RELATIVE (speeds, feedforwards) -> driveRobotRelative(speeds), // Method that will drive the robot given ROBOT RELATIVE ChassisSpeeds.
+Also optionally outputs individual module feedforwards new PPHolonomicDriveController( // PPHolonomicController is the built in path following controller for holonomic drive trains new PIDConstants(5.0, 0.0, 0.0), // Translation PID constants new PIDConstants(5.0, 0.0, 0.0) // Rotation PID constants